 two people talk to a woman holding a puppy

-Photo by Mark Stehle/AP Images for The HSUS
+Photo by Mark Stehle/AP Images for Humane World for Animals

 The Adopters Welcome manual and webinar series were designed to help you maximize adoptions by embracing members of your community, encouraging them to adopt and helping them succeed as pet owners.
 This step-by-step action plan will help you easily transition to the Adopters Welcome philosophy!

-Examine your current policy to see whether you are saying "no" when you could--and should--be saying "yes."
+Examine your current adoption policies to see whether you’re saying “no” when you could—and should—be saying “yes.”

 Time to bring your full team on board.
-This includes everyone who has a role in adoptions at any part of the adoption process: adoption counselors, team members who may field adoption-related questions, foster families, volunteers at pet supply store locations.
-Everyone who has contact with potential adopters needs to understand why you're asking them to think differently about how they approach adoptions and embrace the Adopters Welcome program.
+This includes everyone who has a role in adoptions at any part of the adoption process: adoption counselors, team members who may field adoption-related questions, foster families, volunteers at pet supply stores or other off-site adoption locations, etc. Everyone who has contact with potential adopters needs to understand why you’re asking them to think differently about how they approach adoptions and embrace the Adopters Welcome program.

 Get your team ready to engage and support more adopters.
 Everyone needs to be comfortable using the Adopters Welcome style that attracts adopters and offers them support if they need it.